fmaste/Haskell/doc/Lambda.md

 3. Abstraction: If ```x``` is a variable and ```M ∈ Λ```, then ```(λx[M]) ∈ Λ```.
    - If the formula ```M``` contains an occurrence of ```x``` as a free variable in ```M```, any occurrence of ```x``` in ```λx[M]``` is an occurrence of ```x``` as a bound variable in ```λx[M]```, and an occurrence of a variable ```y```, other than ```x```, as a free (bound) variable in ```M``` is an occurrence of ```y``` as a free (bound) variable in ```λx[M]```.

-The main idea is forming functions by abstraction and applying a function to an argument.
+The main idea is forming functions by abstraction and applying functions parameters to arguments.

 ### In BNF notation